sumerc/sumerc.github.io/content/posts/lazyload-zsh.md

 # My shell is slooow!

 This is my first blog post for years.
 I have been finding excuses for not writing one over the years, but I feel this is the right time.
-Anyway :)

 I was coding as usual when I started something odd with my shell.
 I have done few adjustments to my `.zshrc` file and out of a sudden it became very slow to spawn a new shell.
 As a person